Here's Everything You Ever Wanted to Know About Pilates Workout

 If you are looking for a great workout you can do at home with little equipment, Pilates might be just for you.

-If you have never tried Pilates and you are looking for a total body workout that will get you energized and fit, you should give it a shot.
+If you have never tried Pilates and you are looking for a total body workout that will get you fit, you should give it a shot.
 Pilates is an incredibly effective workout that combines a mind and body connection.
 You can do it in the comfort of your own home without much equipment, making it not only good for your body and mind, but for your wallet as well.

 What is Pilates?

 Pilates is a total body workout invented by Joseph Pilates in the early 20th century.
 Pilates is very much like yoga in which you practice poses for long periods of time.
 But Pilates focuses more on your core body and building strength as compared to yoga.